Concept? What kind of a game’s that? Concept?

 There it is – simple: a liquid that is white and is food.
 Now that’s hardly going to be a house-brick, is it?

 It’s likely that a guesser or two will conclude that it’s milk: be fair, it’s possible.
-Watch it happening.
+Watch it happening here.

-Going back a bit … if there were six playing, there would be two ‘givers’ in each turn, and four ‘guessers’.
-The givers will together choose which target they’ll use, having drawn a card at random, with a range of choices on it: easy, hard, or fiendish (the designers nicely use the word ‘challenging’).
-They suggest that the upper level should be used only by players that know the game, but there’s nothing to stop you using it on people who should have gone home an hour ago 😄
+If six were playing, there would be two ‘givers’ in each turn, and four ‘guessers’.
+The givers choose which target they’ll use, having drawn a card at random, with a range of choices on it: easy, hard, or fiendish (the designers nicely use the word ‘challenging’).

 And every time that an additional piece of information is revealed, they can shout new ones!